adequin/voxels/README.md

 # Voxels: A minimal 3D voxel-beam lattice toolkit (MATLAB)

 > Lightweight utilities to assemble voxel lattices, generate 3D beam element configurations, build a global stiffness matrix, solve with Dirichlet boundary conditions, and (optionally) infer top‑face displacements from a few strain sensors.
-This Readme was AI generated.
+This README was AI generated.

 ---